Home Services | Mortgage | CA Foreclosure Reports

 The median price of a California home was nearly unchanged at $434,500 from $435,000 in August but gained 6.6 percent from $407,500 a year ago.
 The median price of a condominium was $419,000, nearly unchanged from $420,000 in August 2016 but up 6.1 percent from $395,000 in September 2015.

-“In yet another year plagued with lackluster sales and rising prices, the lack of inventory was a common theme up and down the state,” said Schnapp.
-“Restrictive zoning laws, rising building costs and limited affordability are keeping a lid on supply.
-Fortunately, rising single-family permits and starts in many areas throughout the state promises to provide some relief in 2017.”
+“In yet another year plagued with lackluster sales and rising prices, the lack of inventory was a common theme up and down the state," said Schnapp.
+"Restrictive zoning laws, rising building costs, and limited affordability are keeping a lid on supply.
+Fortunately, rising single-family permits and starts in many areas throughout the state promise to provide some relief in 2017.”

 The number of homeowners in a negative equity position fell to approximately 450,000 in September 2016, a decline of nearly 115,000, or 20%, since September 2015.

 “The silver lining in rising prices is it allows underwater homeowners to escape their negative equity prisons,” said Schnapp.
 “These newly freed homeowners can now refinance, taking advantage of near record low-interest rates, or sell their home or buy another and become active participants in the housing market.”

 Look for our Focus on Bay Area Real Estate report next week.

 • Institutional Investor Purchases by LLC and LPs • Trustee Sale Purchases by LLC and LPs • Institutional Investor Sales by LLC and LPs • Foreclosure Notices.